gravitational/teleport/rfd/0085-better-react-testing-remove-default-exports.md

 ## Why

-The current convention is to use Storybook to render our large, full components in their different states.
+The current convention is to use Storybook stories to test components in their different states with the use of snapshots.
 This has a couple of knock-on effects.

 ### Component Architecture